safoex/install.me/README.md

 # YARP
 ## see other file
-## while installing YARP from sources, remove libtiff from conda and install libtiff5 (not sure if required) and remove Anaconda from path for this bash session
+while installing YARP from sources,
+1) remove libtiff from conda and install libtiff5 (not sure if required)
+2) remove Anaconda from path for this bash session
+3) you would probably need few qt libraries (launch yarpview from cli and see error messages)

 # CLion, PyCharm
 download http://www.jetbrains.com/toolbox/app , install, login and go